Dreamzilla/dreamzilla.github.io/android/quickstart/port_forwarding.md

 ## How to setup Port forwarding
+Given that the web app is up and running.
 We'll use the same host we have set up [before](basic_host.md) with the alias 'Raspberry Pi'.
 Make sure the connection works.
 To setup port forwarding we're going to create a new rule.

 ![Create a new rule](images/portf01.png)